 Mihwangsa is hidden in the rocky mountain ridges of Dalmasan.
 The temple is more than 1,300 years old and was founded in 749 during the Shilla Dynasty.
 It is surrounded by a lush green forest and jagged peaks of Mt.
 Dalmasan.
 The temple is situated the farthest south of all the temples in the Korean peninsula.

 Unlike most Buddhist temples in the region, Mihwangsa’s roof does not have dancheong, colorful Buddhist decorations.
 Although the temple may look simple from a distance, the monochrome roof appears serene and beautiful.
 You can see the age of the temple from the patterned creases in the uncolored wooden roof.
-The cornerstone of Daeungbojeon (Main Buddha Hall) is carved with sea creatures, such as turtles and crabs that cannot be observed elsewhere.
+The cornerstone of Daeungbojeon (Main Buddha Hall) has a carving of sea creatures, such as turtles and crabs that you cannot find anywhere else.

 Natural Beauty of Camellia and Maehwa

 Haenam is known for two beautiful flowers – Maehwa (apricot flowers) and Camellia (winter flower).

 Bohae Plum Farm is the largest plum farm in Korea and is home to beds of maehwa in March when the flowers are in full bloom.
 The flowers look like a curtain draped all over the farm.
 It also hosts the annual Bohae Maesil Festival every March.
 However, this year, due to the Covid-19 outbreak, the farm is not open to the public.